 These intervals only summarize maintenance services.
-Be sure to follow the complete maintenance schedule on the following pages.
+Be sure to follow the complete scheduled maintenance on the following pages.

-Long Trip/Highway Definition -- Gasoline Engines
+Long Trip/Highway Definition

-Follow this maintenance schedule only if none of the conditions from the Short Trip/City Maintenance Schedule is true.
+Follow this scheduled maintenance only if none of the conditions from the Short Trip/City Scheduled Maintenance are true.
 Do not use this schedule if the vehicle is used for trailer towing, driven in a dusty area or used off paved roads.
 Use the Short Trip/City schedule for these conditions.